-Learn how to make the best steaks on the grill and get everyone drooling with the look and the smell of a perfect steak.
-Leave them wanting more afterwards.
-Read about tips here for making your grilled steaks extra special, from choosing a good piece of meat to seasoning and grilling the steak.
+Learn how to make the best Grilled Steak and get everyone drooling with the look and the smell of a perfect steak.
+Read many tips about how to choose a steak, best ways to season it, and of course, how to grill the steak.

 I’ve known people who don’t want to see anything pink in their steak and I’ve known people who would drop the steak on a hot grill, cook it for 10 seconds on each side and call it “perfect.”
-So temperature, and cuts, are left up to individual preference.
-Today, I’m not here to debate the perfect temperature and cut of the steak.
-I’m here to offer tips for grilling a steak to make it steak better and incredibly delicious.
+So temperature, and types of steaks, are left up to individual preference.
+I’m not here to debate the perfect temperature and cut of the steak.
+I’m here to offer tips and information to help you choose your best option.

-When choosing a cut, go for loins like sirloins and rib eye steaks.
-The pretty piece of meat that you see in the picture above is Wagyu strip steak from a T-bone steak.
+- When choosing a cut, go for loins like sirloins and rib eye steaks.

 Put that seasoning mix down right now!
 The best seasoning for a good piece of steak is salt and pepper.
 If you’re looking to enjoy a good cut of steak, the flavor will be all there in the meat, no need to add anything but salt and pepper.

 If you are spending a lot of money on a good cut of beef and put a lot of effort into the preparation, you don’t want to mask the natural flavor of the meat with sauces, marinades, and spice mixes.
-Save those for lesser cuts of meat.
+Save those for tougher and less flavorful cuts of meat.

 Another little flavor tip is a “rosemary brush.”
 A rosemary brush is simply a few rosemary sprigs tied onto a wooden handle or a brush or a spatula.